 Pre/Post Measure: Working Alliance Inventory (WAI) – The WAI is a self-reported 36-item Likert scale questionnaire produces a composite score based on three measures of the therapeutic alliance that assesses three key aspects of the therapeutic alliance: (a) agreement on the tasks of therapy, (b) agreement on the goals of therapy and (c) development of an affective bond (Hovarth, 1994).
 WAI was administered during the initial and final sessions.
 The WAI was adapted into a Qualtrics survey, which was shared via a link distributed through the chat feature of a HIPPA-compliant video teleconference platform.
 Surveys were shared with the participant an/or caregiver during the session to ensure they were completed properly.
 The clinician turned off their camera and microphone to allow for privacy while completing the survey.

-(Horner et al., 2005).
-(Parker et al., 2011).
+Analyses

+APT-3 performance served as the primary measurement to evaluate the presence of a treatment effect between phases through a combination of visual and quantitative analyses.
+Session APT-3 accuracy results were graphed to facilitate visual analysis of accuracy between both phases for each individual participant (Horner et al., 2005).
+Observations were made regarding changes in level, trend, and immediacy of effect.
+The two effect size calculations utilized to determine statistical differences in APT-3 accuracy between the baseline and intervention phases were Percentage of non-overlapping data (PND) and Tau-U (Parker et al., 2011).

 Results